hankzimmer7/nyt-article-buddy/README.md

 ## Description

-* Search for articles in the New York TImes based on topic and year.
+* Search for articles in the New York Times based on topic and year.

 * Save articles of interest